Odyssey of the Mind: Style

 Style is a component of long-term problems where teams are scored on specific elements of their presentation.
 There are five elements scored in style.
 Often, two of these elements are specified in the problem, the other two are then "free choice of team" elements, and the fifth is a score of how well the other elements contribute to the performance overall.
 The pre-specified elements are related to the problem in some way; they are typically something to do with the appearance of a vehicle, costume, or prop.
 The free choice items may be anything the team wishes as long as they are not already scored as part of the long-term solution or pre-specified elements.
-Each element is scored from 1–10,bruhhe overall score.
+Each element is scored from 1–10, accounting for 50 points of the overall score.

 Spontaneous

 As the name suggests, teams do not know ahead of time the topic they are to compete in.
 At the tournament, individual teams enter the competition room and are presented with one of three problem types: verbal, hands-on, or verbal/hands-on.

 In verbal problems, teams are usually given a minute to think and then two to three minutes to respond to a theme such as "make a rhyme using a name or species of an animal".
 Teams will then be graded based on the creativity of their individual responses.
 For instance, "there is a dog on a log" is a common answer which would earn the team one point, while "I can step on an ant, but an uncle I can't" involves word play, a creative response that is worth 3 or 5 points.
 Verbal problems encourage individuals to incorporate their knowledge of history, science, literature, and popular culture.

 Hands-on problems focus on teamwork and the ability to listen to complicated directions.
 Teams will usually be instructed to build something based on the limited materials given, such as a freestanding tower using a few sheets of paper, some paper clips, a pair of scissors, and a piece of tape.
 The team with the tallest tower and the best teamwork earns the most points.
 In OM, if the rules do not say that something cannot be done, then it can; in other words, participants are encouraged to search for creative, outside-the-box solutions.

 A hybrid, or verbal/hands-on, problem has aspects of both types, typically either a verbal problem that involves manipulation of physical objects or a two-part problem: build something in part 1, and provide verbal responses with it in part 2.

-Teams are allowed up to seven team members in total, but only five may compete in the spontaneous category at the tournament.
-The others may watch the competition, but may not help.
-Before the competition the team should decide who is on the verbal, hands-on, and verbal/hands-on subteams, so they can quickly assemble soon after entering the competition room and learning the problem type.